 - Prepare the roof surface.
 There should be no debris on the surface.

-- Apply a special adhesive following the manufacturer’s recommendations (there are several types of adhesive, including two-component products)
+- Apply an adhesive following the manufacturer’s recommendations (you can find different types, including two-component products)

 - Mount the synthetic rubber roofing membrane material in the selected area.
 Make sure there are no air bubbles under the membrane surface.